 For more information about the Managed Forest Tax Incentive Program, please visit the Ministry of Natural Resources and Forestry or contact our Managed Forest Plan Approvers by emailing us at forestry@hrca.on.ca

 Most of our infrastructure has been designed to move water through our urban landscape as quickly as possible.
 As a result, creeks and other bodies of water are overwhelmed with the amount of water and suspended particulates during rainfall and snowmelt.
-The Rainwater Conservation Fund supports urban landowner projects that divert and infiltrate rainwater into the ground on their property.
-Projects that are eligible include:
+The Rainwater Conservation Fund supports urban landowner projects, greenhouse projects, and nursery projects that divert and infiltrate rainwater into the ground on the landowners property.

-Landowners are eligible to receive a grant of up to $2,500 or 50 percent of the project cost.
-(Please note that funding availability varies each year and by region.)
+Landowners are eligible to receive a grant of up to $7,500.

-In an effort to address source water quality issues for Hamilton Harbour, there is specific funding available for the following areas in 2022, thanks to a partnership with the Province of Ontario:
+In an effort to address source water quality issues within the Hamilton Harbour watershed and in partnership with the Province of Ontario, funding is available for the following areas in 2024 and 2025:

-- Burlington (Aldershot, Brant Hills, Pleasantview and Tyandaga)
+• Burlington (Aldershot, Brant Hills, Pleasantview, Tyandaga, and part of North Burlington)

 How to apply: